braddmg/Plasmidome-analysis/README.md

                                    --annotation-source COG14_FUNCTION
 ```
 ## Coding Sequences annotation with COG classifier
-Aminoacid sequences were obtained with MobMess analysis and were divided in two files containing sequences of genes presented only in Group 1 and Group 2 of Helicobacter pylori plasmids.
-Each fasta aminoacid file was priocessed independent with the /work/bmendoza/pylori/repre/Genomes tool.
+Amino acid sequences from MobMess were divided into Group 1 and Group 2 plasmids (available in the repository).
+Each file was processed with the  [COGclassifier](https://github.com/moshi4/COGclassifier) tool.

 ```bash
 COGclassifier -i G1.faa -o G1/